 Fluffy Lemon Ricotta Pancakes are light and creamy and brightened with a tang of lemon.

 - 1/8 teaspoon ground nutmeg

 - maple syrup, for serving

-- Serve warm with maple syrup and fresh cut strawberries.
+Serve warm with maple syrup and freshly sliced fruit.

 Recipe adapted from Sarabeth’s Good Morning Cookbook.